DoTheEvo/XCPng-basics/README.md

   Import > Disk > To SR: `whatever_named`<br>
   It knows the type of the storage repo and allows upload of ISOs

-If `/media` is seletected the storage repo is created on a 18GB root partition.<br>
+If `/media` is selected the storage repo is created on a 18GB root partition.<br>

 <details>
 <summary><h5>NFS share</h5></summary>